 PRACTICAL THEOLOGY 4311.
 MODELS FOR CROSS-CULTURAL MINISTRY.

 A survey of past approaches and a study of the current methods being utilized in cross-cultural ministry.
 Cross-credited with CCS 4311.
-Credit may not be awarded for both PTH 4311 and CCS 4311.
+Only three credit hours will be awarded for PTH 4311 and CCS 4311.
 Fall, even years.